There’s so many free plagiarism software and countless online reviews that it becomes hard finding a software that will work for you.

 It makes it even worse if you’re using outsourced content services.

 This makes content shallow and can affect you in terms of traffic and rankings, even leading to a penalty.
+This is precisely why companies are protecting themselves with software such as Plagtracker.

 Two versions of Plagtracker